 After seasoning, you need to clean the wok before use.
-The first cleaning of the wok is crucial and needs to be done the right way.
-If the seasoning and first cleaning are not done the right way, it may not serve its intended purpose of preventing rust.
+The first cleaning of the wok is crucial and must be done correctly.
+If the seasoning and first cleaning are not done correctly, they may not serve their intended purpose of preventing rust.
 Below is a step-by-step process to follow when cleaning your wok for the first time after seasoning.

 - Fill the sink with hot water.

-- Place the wok in the sink and let rest for a few minutes
+- Place the wok in the sink and let it rest for a few minutes

 - Gently wipe the wok on both sides using a clothing

 - Please place it in hot water again and then brush gently.

 - Pad the wiped woke using a dry towel till it is reasonably dry

 - Place the reasonably dry wok on medium heat till it is scorched.